The conflict in Sudan is a war on civilians

 The fighting in Sudan also opened old wounds left by the country’s history of war crimes, crimes against humanity and ethnic violence.

-Our researchers verified multiple instances of ethnically motivated attacks against ethnic Masalit people in West Darfur in towns like Ardamata, El Geneina, Misterei and Tandelti.
+Amnesty International experts verified multiple instances of ethnically motivated attacks against ethnic Masalit people in West Darfur in towns like Ardamata, El Geneina, Misterei and Tandelti.
 Evidence from survivors suggests that the RSF and allied militias are the forces behind these attacks.

 Targeted violence against non-Arab communities in Darfur has a history that predates the current conflict.
-This includes the Darfur ethnic cleansing in 2003, in which Sudanese government-backed forces systematically killed Darfuri people., leading to allegations of war crimes, crimes against humanity and genocide, from the Office of the Prosecutor of the International Criminal Court.
+This includes the Darfur ethnic cleansing in 2003, in which Sudanese government-backed forces systematically killed Darfuri people, leading to allegations of war crimes, crimes against humanity and genocide from the Office of the Prosecutor of the International Criminal Court

 Demand an arms embargo in Sudan